-This post details how to teach students color shape poetry writing.
-We combined writing about a certain color and create shape poetry with it.
-This post outlines the steps used to teach, plan, write, and create a color and shape poetry display.
+This post details how to teach students color, shape poetry writing.
+We combined writing about a particular color and creating shape poetry with it.
+This post outlines the steps used to prepare, plan, write, and create a color and shape poetry display.

 Introduction to Colour Shape Poetry

-If you have been following my previous posts HERE and HERE then you understand my passion for teaching children poetry.
-Children love to learn and read poems and the exposure helps them strengthen their reading, writing, and listening skills.
+If you have been following my previous posts HERE and HERE, then you understand my passion for teaching children poetry.
+Children love to learn and read poems, and exposure helps them strengthen their reading, writing, and listening skills.
 Read this post to find out more about why teaching poetry to children is beneficial and how to introduce poetry in your classroom.

 To start our lesson on color poetry, I start by explaining it using these poetry styles posters.
-Color poetry is poetry written about a certain, perhaps favourite, colour.
-It includes what the colour means to you and what it reminds you of.
-It is written in a certain format where the first word of each line is that colour.
-Each line connects that colour to our senses (i.e. what it tastes, smells, feels, looks, sounds, and makes us feel like).
-There are different variations of colour poetry out there, but for this lesson we used a template and format that works for primary children.
+Color poetry is poetry written about a particular, perhaps favorite color.
+It includes what the color means to you and what it reminds you of.
+It is written where the first word of each line is that color.
+Each line connects that color to our senses (i.e., what it tastes, smells, feels, looks, sounds, and makes us feel like).
+There are different variations of color poetry out there, but for this lesson, we used a template and format that works for primary children.

 Planning Colour Shape Poetry

 We start every poetry lesson by reading a book that connects to our senses.
-Some of my favourite go-to choices for books on colours are Bear Sees Colors, A Color of his Own, and Duck & Goose Colours (affliate links).
-These books each give examples of things that are different colours.
-This helps us think and imagine more.
+Some of my favorite go-to choices for books on colors are Bear Sees Colors, A Color of His Own, and Duck & Goose Colours (affiliate links).
+These books each give examples of things that are different colors.
+This exercise helps us think and imagine more.

-To prepare for colour shape poetry writing, I separate students into small groups (4 or 5 in one) and they are given a specific colour.
-Their task is to brainstorm together a variety of things (food, items, animals, clothing, etc.) in their particular colour and write them on the back of their planning sheet.
-I visit with each group to give them guidance and encourage ideas.
-Working together and sharing with one another helps them think of more.
+To prepare for color shape poetry writing, separate students into small groups (4 or 5 in one), and give them a specific color.
+Their task is to brainstorm together a variety of things (food, items, animals, clothing, etc.) in their particular color and write them on the back of their planning sheet.
+Visit with each group to guide them and encourage ideas.
+Working together and sharing helps them think of more.

 Writing Colour Shape Poetry

-Once each group has plenty of ideas, we meet as a class to share and discuss the format for writing our colour poems.
-We complete an example as a class using a different colour that is not being used by a group already.
-We work together to create sentences to fit the colour poetry frame.
-This is extremely helpful as a guide for those less confident writers.
+Once each group has plenty of ideas, we meet as a class to share and discuss the format for writing our color poems.
+We complete an example as a class using a different color that is not being used by a group already.
+We work together to create sentences to fit the color poetry frame.
+This activity is constructive as a guide for those less confident writers.

-Students are given a blank template to write their own colour poems.
+Students get a blank template to write their color poems.
 They are encouraged to use the words and ideas we thought of as a class and in small groups.
-This template and a planning sheet is available for free at the end of the post.
+This template and a planning sheet are available for free at the end of the post.

-At this point, students are fairly confident and independent in writing their colour poetry drafts.
-For a lot of writing with young children, usually one draft is enough, but with poetry writing I like to have a polished, edited piece to add to a display.
+At this point, students are relatively confident and independent in writing their color poetry drafts.
+For a lot of writing with young children, usually, one draft is enough, but with poetry writing, I like to have a polished, edited piece to add to a display.

 Creating Colour Shape Poetry

 Shape poetry is poetry written in a shape that relates to what the poem is about or its topic.
 We connect our color poems by creating a shape poetry display with them.
-Students take one idea or thing from their colour poems and draw its shape.
-For example, shapes for the colour red could be a strawberry, a rose, a heart, etc.
+Students take one idea or thing from their color poems and draw its shape.
+For example, shapes for the color red could be a strawberry, a rose, a heart, etc.

 With a large white piece of poster board, students draw that shape large to cover the page and leave enough room to copy their poems inside.
 They use a ruler to draw the appropriate number of lines to fit the poem.
 If it is an odd shape (like a snake, for example), students can write the poem without using lines for a more freestyle form.

-Students copy their edited poems in the spaces of their colour shape.
-After re-writing their poems, they trace their writing with skinny markers and use pencil crayons or crayons to colour it in.
+Students copy their edited poems in the spaces of their color shape.
+After re-writing their poems, they trace their writing with skinny markers and use pencil crayons or crayons to color them in.